jsehnert101/nba-analytics/README.md

 python test_environment.py

 # Get coding!
+# If you're looking for ways to get started, check our example notebooks under docs/examples.
 ```

 Refer to the notebooks in docs/examples for more information on retrieving and storing data locally, computing advanced statistics, applying machine learning models, and more!